 The ACPF is intended for intermediate to advanced GIS users who are familiar with Esri’s ArcGIS platform.
 Users should be comfortable with geodatabase naming and storage, editing procedures, geoprocessing tools, multiple data formats, and basic spatial troubleshooting.
 In addition, anticipate roughly two days of practice and training to become an effective user.
 Find ACPF training and support resources.

-To use ACPF, you’ll need ArcGIS and TauDEM software, the ACPF toolbox, soils and land use data, and elevation data.
+To use ACPF, you’ll need ArcGIS software, the ACPF toolbox, ACPF core data, and elevation of DEM data.
+For those using ACPF Version 5 or less, you will also need access to TauDEM software.

 SOFTWARE